Fluzone High-Dose QIV (Influenza Virus Haemagglutinin)

 Frequently Asked Questions

-Fluzone High-Dose QIV will only help prevent flu if it is caused by one of the four strains of virus contained in the vaccine or other strains closely related to them.
-It will not prevent flu if you are already incubating the disease before vaccination or if it is caused by another virus.
+Fluzone High-Dose QIV will only help prevent flu if it's caused by one of the four virus strains contained in the vaccine or other strains closely related to them.
+It will not prevent flu caused by other viruses.

 Your doctor will advise you if Fluzone High-Dose QIV may be given with another vaccine.
-Always check with your healthcare provider about timing of different vaccinations.

 Important Disclaimer